Stephensayage/Bluetail/README.md

 ## MVP

 - _A new user can create an account and update their profile_
-- _A user can add new friends or remove old friends_
+- _A user can add new listings or remove old listings_
+- _An Agent can add more agents to their listing_
-- _A post can be made to the users own wall_
+- _A user can update the home information, address, and price for their listings_
-- _Posts can be deleted or edited_
-- _Users can view any of their friends profiles, but not people they have not friended._
+- _A homepage will show all available listings across the site_
+- _A user can save/favorite a listing_

 <br>

 ### Goals / Post-MVP

-- _A user will be able to comment on a friends post_
+- _A customer will be able to request more information from an agent_
-- _Comments can be updated and deleted_
-- _Add a like button to comments or posts_
+- _Add a seperate login for customers only_
 - _Incorporate a messaging feature_

 <br>